asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 weight: 10
 ---

-Many developers, architects, and product managers have used to REST APIs and are familiar with the synchronous communication paradigm.
+Many developers, architects, and product managers have used REST APIs and are familiar with the synchronous communication paradigm.
 You make a request and wait for the response.
 This is exactly how the world wide web works.
 You enter a URL e.g., www.google.com in the browser's address bar and it sends a request to the server.
 Following, the server sends the response with the website content. **The web is the greatest implementation of a REST API.**

 However, there are certain situations where you don't really need a response from the server.
 In most cases its only important to have some confirmation that the request was received.
 This is also called _"fire and forget"_, and it's very useful when you just want to communicate or inform that "something happened."
 You're not requesting or asking for anything, thus you don't need a response.
 Examples of this are: